balt-dev/LongSwords/README.md

-curseforge is dumb and denied the resource pack so i put it here

 # If you just want to download it, look at the right of the screen for `Releases` and it should be there.
 # Long Swords